Targu Jiu Travel Guide: Brancusi, Things to Do & Where to Stay

 The city is beautiful even during the colder days of fall…

-Because of this, I am actually surprised that Targu Jiu doesn’t make it on many (if any) lists of places to see when in Romania – especially since it has more to offer than just the said sculptures.
+Because of this, I am actually surprised that Targu Jiu doesn’t make it on many (if any) lists of cities to see in Romania – especially since it has more to offer than just the said sculptures.

 Check them out below, as we saw them during our visit: